How Often to Wash Bedding

 If symptoms worsen in bed/morning and improve away from home, it’s likely bedding-related.
 Allergy testing provides confirmation.

 Managing bedding allergies symptoms is all about creating a clean, dry, and protected sleep environment.
-With regular cleaning, smart fabric choices, and targeted treatments, you can wake up refreshed, allergy-free, and ready for the day.
+With regular cleaning, smart fabric choices, and targeted treatments, you can wake up refreshed and ready for the day.

 Can Bedding Go in the Dryer?
-A Cozy Care Guide
+Expert Drying Tips for Every Fabric

 Can bedding go in the dryer?